-As of June 30, 2015, we had United States dollar borrowings of \$75.0 million outstanding under the Credit Facility with an interest rate of 2.94% and non-United States dollar borrowings denominated in Canadian dollars of \$17.0 million (\$13.8 million in United States dollars) outstanding under the Credit Facility with an interest rate of 3.75%.
+As of September 30, 2015, we had United States dollar borrowings of \$108.0 million outstanding under the Credit Facility with an interest rate of 2.95% and non-United States dollar borrowings denominated in Canadian dollars of \$17.0 million (\$12.7 million in United States dollars) outstanding under the Credit Facility with an interest rate of 3.50%.
 The borrowings denominated in Canadian dollars are translated into United States dollars based on the spot rate at each balance sheet date.
 The impact resulting from changes in foreign exchange rates on the Credit Facility borrowings is included in unrealized appreciation (depreciation) on foreign currency borrowings in our Unaudited Consolidated Statements of Operations.
 The borrowings denominated in Canadian dollars may be positively or negatively affected by movements in the rate of exchange between the United States dollar and the Canadian dollar.
 This movement is beyond our control and cannot be predicted.

-As with the Prior Facility, the Credit Facility contains certain affirmative and negative covenants, including but not limited to (i) maintaining a minimum interest coverage ratio, (ii) maintaining minimum consolidated tangible net worth, (iii) maintaining a minimum asset coverage ratio and (iv) maintaining our status as a regulated investment company and as a BDC.
+As with the Prior Facility, the Credit Facility contains certain affirmative and negative covenants, including but not limited to (i) maintaining a minimum interest coverage ratio, (ii) maintaining a minimum consolidated tangible net worth, (iii) maintaining a minimum asset coverage ratio and (iv) maintaining our status as a regulated investment company, or RIC, and as a BDC.
 The Credit Facility also contains customary events of default with customary cure and notice provisions, including, without limitation, nonpayment, misrepresentation of representations and warranties in a material respect, breach of covenant, cross-default to other indebtedness, bankruptcy, change of control, and material adverse effect.
-The Credit Facility also permits the Administrative Agent to select an independent third party valuation firm to determine valuations of certain portfolio investments for purposes of borrowing base provisions.
+The Credit Facility also permits the Administrative Agent to select an independent third-party valuation firm to determine valuations of certain portfolio investments for purposes of borrowing base provisions.
 In connection with the Credit Facility, we also entered into new collateral documents.
-As of June 30, 2015, we were in compliance with all covenants of the Credit Facility.
+As of September 30, 2015, we were in compliance with all covenants of the Credit Facility.

 In March 2012, we issued \$69.0 million of 2019 Notes.
 The 2019 Notes were redeemed in full on June 22, 2015 for a total redemption price of \$69.0 million, which resulted in a loss on the extinguishment of debt of \$1.4 million.
 Prior to the redemptions, the 2019 Notes bore interest at a rate of 7.00% per year payable quarterly on March 15, June 15, September 15 and December 15 of each year, beginning June 15, 2012.
-The net proceeds from the sale of the 2019 Notes, after underwriting discounts and offering expenses, were \$66.7 million.